Paint Sprayer

 My Client is a leading manufacturer of large composite structures and GRP mouldings they provide a complete composites manufacturing service from design & engineering to parts manufacturing and final assembly.

-With the spray shop continuing to expand and a wider range of work being taken on by the business, we are looking for an experienced Paint Sprayer / Prepper / Polisher to join the current Team.
+With the spray shop continuing to expand and the business taking on a wider range of work, we are looking for an experienced Paint Sprayer / Prepper / Polisher to join the current Team.
 The successful candidate would need to be flexible and prepared to work both alone and as part of a team on various tasks from high end super yacht products to pattern making and producing mould tools, also with the introduction of new and innovative paint and surface coatings be prepared to help develop and implement new processes to meet customer requirements.

 Duties & Responsibilities of a paint sprayer: